 Northwoods’ professional services team can fully implement Traverse remotely so caseworkers can start seeing benefits right away.
 Remote implementations are typically delivered in a condensed time frame, which for Brunswick County DSS was eight weeks.

-The agency’s decision to implement remotely was partially due to circumstance, but also a strategic move to support their goal of getting Traverse in place as quickly as possible.
+The agency’s decision to implement remotely was partially due to circumstance, but also a strategic move to support their goal of getting Traverse in place as quickly as possible during the downtime from COVID-19 shutdowns.
+"We chose the 8-week implementation so that we're through the process and ready to go whenever reports pick back up,” Ohmer said.

 Despite initial concerns that social workers may not be comfortable adopting a new tool and processes without in-person training and support, Ohmer said the implementation went smoothly because the Northwoods team was always available to answer questions and the software was so easy to learn.